 The action of pleasure and displeasure upon the muscles of the body is most apparent.

-With displeasure the muscles of the forehead contract: folds and wripkles appear.
-The contract; folds and wrinkles appear.
+With displeasure the muscles of the forehead contract; folds and wrinkles appear.
 The corners of the mouth are drawn down; the head bowed; the shoulders stoop and draw together over the breast; the chest is contracted; the fingers of the hand close, and there is also a tendency to bend the arms so as to protect the fore part of the body.
 In displeasure the body is thus seen to contract and to put itself on the defensive.
 It closes itself to outside influences and attempts to "withdraw within its shell."